2014 Ohio elections: State executive branch

-Governor and Lieutenant Governor
+Governor and lieutenant governor

-Incumbent Republican Governor John Kasich and Lieutenant Governor Mary Taylor ran for re-election to a second term in office.
+Incumbent Republican governor John Kasich and lieutenant governor Mary Taylor ran for re-election to a second term in office.

 Ed FitzGerald, the County Executive of Cuyahoga County, Ohio, was the Democratic nominee.
 His running mate was attorney and former Congressional nominee Sharen Neuhardt.

 Anita Rios ran as the Green Party candidate.
 Her running mate was Bob Fitrakis.

-Governor John Kasich and his running mate Lt.
-Governor Mary Taylor were re-elected with 64% of the vote.
+Governor John Kasich and his running mate Lieutenant Governor Mary Taylor were re-elected with 64% of the vote.

-Attorney General
+Attorney general

 Incumbent Republican Attorney General Mike DeWine ran for re-election to a second term in office.

 Former Cincinnati City Councilman and former Hamilton County Commissioner David A. Pepper ran for the Democrats.